Why We Do What We Do at Telos

 Since the 1950s with the rise of alcohol, cigarettes, and junk food, society has been exposed to a series of new consumer-facing products engineered to exploit our physiology and addict people in the name of record profits.
 History has proven that businesses like these will stop at nothing to not only keep the status quo intact but also aggressively expand.
 As an example of this, look no further than Big Tobacco introducing at one point in time glass particles into their cigarettes to have the nicotine really kick in.

 Fast forward to today, technology companies have spent two decades engineering the next frontier: our psychology.
-Now, our relationships, identity, volition, and attention are for the first time in history, being commercialized.
+Now, our relationships, identity, and volition are for the first time in human history being commercialized.
 Only a handful of tech companies monopolized the free and open web against its original promise of decentralization to become the trillion-dollar enterprises that they are today.
 These multinationals have become not just advertisement companies but what Shoshana Zuboff terms "surveillance capitalists."
 This new breed of capitalism made capturing human attention and reselling it at all costs the new economic imperative of the 21st Century.
 TikTok alone is commanding 1 billion hours of attention daily, which accumulates to 114.000 years every 24 hours.

-How we spend our life is how we spend our days.
-Nearing the end of them, today's screenagers will inevitably look back and come to the painful realization that, of all that life has to offer, envying those they won't ever meet and keeping tabs on who at any given moment everyone is collectively mad about has inadvertently become the defining activity of most people’s life in the 21st Century.
-Clocking in an average of four hours a day, doomscrolling life away on social media will amount to a devastating total of approximately 12 years and 8 months—the single largest discretionary expenditure of their life.
+How we spend our lives is a reflection of how we spend our days.
+As today’s screenagers reach the end of theirs, many will likely look back and realize—with painful clarity—that envy of strangers and keeping tabs on who at any given moment everyone is mad about has sadly inadvertently become the defining activity of most people’s life in the 21st Century.
+Let us ignore for a moment the 9 hours most spent on screens and instead only concern ourselves with social media of which the average screenagers clocks in four hours daily.
+As the age at which children get their first smartphone keeps dropping, doomscrolling life away will amount to a devastating total of approximately 11 years and 8 months—the single largest discretionary expenditure of their life.
+As William James remarked in 1890, ‘Our life experiences equal what we have paid attention to, whether by choice or default.'
+Why did we allow a technology to capture and resell an entire generation’s attention from cradle to grave, as if it weren’t the lifeblood of their very existence?

+They will inevitably ask “What were all these junk connections for?” when it hits them that despite years of 'connecting', all along, they belonged to the generation with the highest self-reported levels of loneliness in recorded history.
+As a result, how many will conclude that the story of their lives have been insidiously co-opted and ultimately irreparably harmed by corporations and their addictive algorithms that were never on their side—but someone else's?
 If we continue down this path, we will have failed an entire generation by allowing them to be raised by this digital abyss.
 We will be guilty of standing by and doing nothing while we watch as pre-adolescents—who lack the fully developed prefrontal cortices essential for self-awareness and impulse control—inevitably become addicted to the technological narcotics of the 21st century.
-What was termed ‘The Social Dilemma’ in 2020 has escalated into a full-blown social catastrophe poised to wreck the lives of an entire generation.
+What was termed ‘the social dilemma’ in 2020 has escalated into a full-blown social catastrophe poised to wreck the lives of an entire generation.

 There is a narrow path forward, but misunderstandings about the nature of the problem remain a significant obstacle.
 In 1967, Marshall McLuhan warned of a dangerous tendency he termed ‘The Rearview Mirror’ effect, where people interpret the new through the lens of the old.
 The tendency to view technological, cultural, and innovative shifts through familiar frameworks prevents us from fully grasping the new.
 Extending the metaphor of driving, this flawed thinking would lead one, for example, to refer to a car as merely a ‘horseless carriage.’
 In other words, to grasp our conundrum adequately and act decisively, we must not be deceived by the unrecognizability of the unprecedented.

 Within the realm of information technology, perceiving each new advancement as merely a linear continuation of its predecessor leads us astray.
 It suggests that radio is just an extension of writing and the telegraph; television, an extension of radio; and social media, merely a continuation of television.
-This “Rearview Mirror” conclusion blinds us to the radical transformations occurring; it is fundamentally flawed and impedes our ability to do what we must.
+This Rearview Mirror conclusion blinds us to the radical transformations occurring; it is fundamentally flawed and impedes our ability to do what we must.
 The reality of the erosion before us is that we are confronting an entirely different beast.

 As Yuval Noah Harari points out, democracy is, at its core, a conversation.
 Today, we are in the midst of a post-truth epistemological crisis that renders large-scale conversation impossible, undermining people’s belief in meritocracy, and the positive-sum nature of human cooperation.
 Let there be no doubt: much hangs in the balance.
 If this vicious spiral of distrust continues unchecked and permeates the level of nation-states, we might lose the unprecedented era of world peace we’ve come to take so much for granted.
+Humanity is a tiny candle surrounded by a vast darkness.
+I am often reminded of Earth’s veins of beautiful light shining so brilliantly they are visible even from outer space.
+From this vantage point, it becomes evident that if we prolong inaction, our unique flicker of light may soon be swiftly snuffed out.
+This future cannot be allowed to unfold.
+Thus, Telos was born to help accelerate the advent of a humane technology future.

 Sources on the Dilemma Page